University accommodation gives students a place to live, study, meet friends and socialise as part of a supportive community.

 Applying for halls

 Once the applicant has applied to study at the University of Reading through UCAS, they will be given a Reading ID number and password which can be used to access the Me@Reading portal.
 Students can access Me@Reading throughout their time at University.
-All applications for accommodation are made online via the RISIS web portal.For specific information about dates, see our application timeline.
+All applications for accommodation are made online via the RISIS web portal.For specific information on how to apply visit our How to apply webpages.
+For specific information around dates, see our application timeline.

 Prospective students are guaranteed a place in halls if they are:

 - A new full-time undergraduate who holds Reading as a Firm UCAS choice and applies for accommodation by 1 August** and satisfies any conditions of their academic offer by 31 August of their year of entry*

 - A new full-time postgraduate who has accepted an offer from the University and applies for accommodation by 1 August** and satisfies any conditions of their academic offer by 31 August of their year of entry*

 **Please note, they need to apply by 11.59pm British Summer Time (UTC+1) on 1 August

 Both the 40 and 51 week residency periods include the Christmas and Easter vacations so there is no need to move out of hall rooms during these times.
 The 51 week residency period also includes most of the summer vacation.